DarkGengar/100DaysOfMLCode/README.md

 **Today's Progress:** I have started coding the TD(0) learning algorithm continue coding MC methods.

 **Thoughts:** It is very difficult to code the algorithms but I will never give up

+## Day 11: October 3, 2018

+**Today's Progress:** I have read chapter 6 of Sutton's RL book and finished my first implementation of the TD(0) prediction algorithm.

+**Thoughts:** I understand the topic better and better and make my first success.
+The agent won 1,200 of 10,000 games.